 "These findings are important because noise-induced hearing loss can begin with sounds at or above 85 dBA," said Anna Wertz, M.D., Henry Ford otolaryngologist and co-author of the study.
 “Short-term exposure to [most] loud sounds isn’t likely to have a lasting effect on hearing, but prolonged or repeated exposure can lead to permanent damage."

 To study the impact of wind noise, researchers used the Ford Motor Company aero-acoustic wind tunnel to generate wind speeds ranging from 15-60 mph.
 Cyclists were fitted with microphones attached to their ears to measure the noise level at various speeds, with sound measurement taken with the cyclist’s head position at 15-degree increments relative to the wind.
 Interestingly, researchers discovered that wind noise was greatest for the cyclist’s downwind ear due to air turbulence caused by whirlpool currents observed on the downwind side.
 You can read more about the study online.

 How loud is too loud?
-According to the National Institute on Deafness and Other Communication Disorders, sounds below 85 decibels, even after long exposure, are unlikely to cause hearing loss.
-However, long or repeated exposure to sounds at or above 85 decibels can cause hearing loss.
+Sounds at or below 70 dBA, even after long exposure, are unlikely to cause hearing loss.
+However, long or repeated exposure to sounds at or above 85 dBA can cause hearing loss.
 The louder the sound, the shorter the amount of time it takes for noise-induced hearing loss to occur.
 Read more about how to protect your hearing on the Noisy Planet website.